 At the community level, we encourage the importance of maintaining an active lifestyle in the digital age.
 Given that health is one of the main pillars of our social responsibility strategy, we sponsored the Riyadh Marathon 2022 to motivate members of society to participate.
-Around 10,000 contestants participated in the 42-kilometer run, and 200 runners were from SABIC.
-Over in America, 50 SABIC employees participated in the Houston Marathon weekend and ran in the three races.
-In the UK, 40 SABIC Teesside employees partook in the Headlight Charity Walk to raise funds for the Russ Devereux Foundation, a local mental health charity.
+Around 10,000 contestants participated in the 42-kilometer run,

 We believe that a key element in promoting healthy behaviors is by raising awareness and making available the necessary facilities for tackling the situation.
 To this effect, we opened Breast Cancer Screening Clinics in Saudi Arabia, in collaboration with Zahara Association and the Ministry of Health, to expand the field of early breast cancer detection.
 We also partnered with the University of Texas MD Anderson Cancer Center to create awareness about breast cancer, providing a mobile mammogram unit that offered mammograms to SABIC employees, their families, and other tenants at CityWest, Houston.
+As shortages of resources and supplies affected communities during COVID-19-related lockdowns in Shanghai in 2022, SABIC worked with the